Apply for General Operating Support Grants

 Prepare Your Application

 Determine whether your organization falls under Cycle I (Health & Human Services, Arts & Culture) or Cycle II (Civic & Community, Education).
+This should be based off your Mission Statement as an organization, not programs offered.
 Review the specific classifications to confirm where you fit.
-You can preview the full application and required attachments in our Google folder to prepare in advance.
+You can preview the full application and required attachments in our GOOGLE FOLDER to prepare in advance.

 -